DrGuigu/HELLO-WORLD/README.md

 # HELLO-WORLD
 Newbie's first trial

   Hello everyone.
-The first time I have been to Github makes me so exciting!!!
+The first time I have been to Github makes me so excited!!
-  Hope to meet a ot of friends to share ideas.
+  Hope to make a lot of friends and share ideas.

   Period.